mandober/rust-debrief/cs/memory/pointer.md

 # Pointers

-## Pointer

-- a variable is a named memory area

-To a 64-bit process running on x86_64 architecture on a computer equipped with the maximum allowed amount of memory i.e. 2 EiB (2,048 PiB or 2,097,152 TiB), memory is presented as an array, with byte-sized cells, which is indexed from zero to 2^64-1, which in hex is: `0 - 1FFF FFFF FFFF FFFF`.

-The minimum addressable size (unit of memory) is a byte.

 A value consisting of a single byte (e.g. `char`) gets stored at some memory address.
 To read that value only that single memory address is needed.

-sequence of bytes located at some memory addresses, is realized through the use of variables.
+Access to the sequence of bytes located at some memory addresses, is realized through the use of variables.

-A variable is a named (n byte-sized) chunk of memory; it only refers to the first byte of that chunk, but the compiler knows its size (i.e. it knows how much bytes it actually refers to) by its type.
+A variable is a named range of memory blocks; it only refers to the first byte of that chunk, but the compiler knows its size (i.e. it knows how much bytes it actually refers to) by its type.

 A pointer, being a variable, has a name and type; its type (base type) is the same type as that of a value (variable) it points to.
 Its direct value is a memory address which it gets via "address of" operator from a variable; its indirect value is the value beginning at that memory address.

 A pointer points to a single memory address, but its base type determines how many bytes to access from there on.

-For example, a variable of pointer to `int` type points to a single memory address, but if `int` is 4 bytes long (depending on the implementation and platform) the pointed to byte at that address plus the next 3 bytes are accessed to form a value of `int` type.
+> For example, a variable of pointer to `int` type points to a single memory address, but if `int` is 4 bytes long (depending on the implementation and platform) the pointed to byte at that address plus the next 3 bytes are accessed to form a value of `int` type.
 In the case of `char`, whose size is always 1 byte, it is just the pointed to byte that is accessed.

 The size of a pointer variable is the same regardless of its base type, but the size of memory (in byte-sized chunks) that will be accessed when retrieving the pointed to data depends on the base type of the pointer variable.